confetti-framework/docs/validation.md

 ## Introduction

+Good validation prevents bugs and will make your application more secure.
 Lanvard provides several different approaches to validate your application's incoming data.
-By default, Lanvard's base controller class uses a `ValidatesRequests` trait which provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules.

 <a name="validation-quickstart"></a>